peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * System.InvalidOperationException:
 This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+<a id="AsDoubleBits"></a>
+### AsDoubleBits

+    public long AsDoubleBits();

+ Converts this object to the bits of a 64-bit floating-point number if this CBOR object's type is FloatingPoint.
+This method disregards the tags this object has, if any.

+ <b>Return Value:</b>

+The bits of a 64-bit floating-point number stored by this object.
+The most significant bit is the sign (set means negative, clear means nonnegative); the next most significant 11 bits are the exponent area; and the remaining bits are the mantissa area.
+If all the bits of the exponent area are set and the mantissa area is 0, this indicates infinity.
+If all the bits of the exponent area are set and the mantissa area is other than 0, this indicates not-a-number (NaN).

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object's type is not  `CBORType.FloatingPoint`  .

 <a id="AsDoubleValue"></a>
 ### AsDoubleValue